panaversity/learn-applied-generative-ai-fundamentals/05_crew_ai/06_agents_tasks_crews/readme.md

-# Agents, Tasks, and Crews
+# CrewAI Flows Overvies: Agents, Tasks, and Crews

 In CrewAI, the introduction of **Flows** enhances the orchestration of AI workflows by structuring the interactions between **Crews**, **Agents**, and **Tasks**.
 Here's an overview of these components and their roles within a Flow: